 Temporal bone fractures are usually a sequela of blunt head injury, generally from severe trauma.
-Associated intracranial injuries, such as extra-axial haemorrhage, shear (or diffuse axonal) injury and brain contusion are common.
+Associated intracranial injuries, such as extra-axial haemorrhage, shear (or diffuse axonal) injury, and cerebral contusion are common.
 Early identification of temporal bone trauma is essential to managing the injury and avoiding complications.

 Temporal bone fractures are thought to occur in ~20% (range 14-22%) of all calvarial fractures.
 They have a prevalence of 3% of all trauma patients in one series 6.

-Temporal bone fractures are suggested by Battle's sign (post-auricular ecchymosis) and bleeding from the ear.
-As it can sometimes involve structures of the middle or inner ear, symptoms such as hearing loss, vertigo, balance disturbance or facial paralysis may be present.
+Temporal bone fractures are suggested by Battle sign (post-auricular ecchymosis) and bleeding from the ear.
+As it can sometimes involve structures of the middle or inner ear, symptoms such as hearing loss, vertigo, balance disturbance, or facial paralysis may be present.

 Classification: otic capsule involvement

 Other classifications have been proposed and are more clinically relevant 4-5.
 Temporal bone fractures can be classified based on:

 - otic capsule violating